Pongpanut/dialogflow-visualisation/README.md

 ### Prerequisites

-In google cloud platform you need to create service accounts for your project. download a key and setting your environment variable with name 'GOOGLE_APPLICATION_CREDENTIALS'
+ICreate service accounts in google cloud platform for your project. download a key and setting your environment variable with name 'GOOGLE_APPLICATION_CREDENTIALS' on your local machine

 ```
 export GOOGLE_APPLICATION_CREDENTIALS='your-key-file.json'